-Manciano, in the Maremma region, is located on the top of a hill and features incredible views, especially on the top of the tower of the Fortezza Aldobrandesca, an imposing crenellated building.
+Manciano, in the Maremma territory, is located on the top of a hill and features incredible views, especially on the top of the tower of the Fortezza Aldobrandesca, an imposing crenellated building.
 Once here, you can visit the medieval church of San Leonardo with valuable works of art and a beautiful fourteenth-century baptismal font, Casa Battiloro and Casa Piazai in Via Roma, the Museum of Prehistory and Early History of the Fiora Valley and many Art Nouveau villas.
-Don’t forget to visit Saturnia, with its natural hot springs and the charming spot of Cascate del Mulino, as well as the village of Montemerano, where you can still breathe the Middle Ages.
-Read more about Manciano on Tuscany Arts: "A day-trip to Manciano (and its surroundings!)"
+Don’t forget to visit Saturnia, with its natural hot springs and the charming site of Cascate del Mulino, as well as the village of Montemerano, where you can still breathe the Middle Ages.

 Halfway between Florence and Rome is Pitigliano, a fascinating town with a unique profile dug out of tufa.
-Pitigliano is also called “Little Jerusalem,” due to the long-standing presence of a Jewish community, as you can see in the ghetto with the synagogue, the Hebrew cemetery, the kosher oven, and more.
+Pitigliano is also called “Little Jerusalem”, due to the long-standing presence of a Jewish community, as you can see in the ghetto with the synagogue, the Hebrew cemetery, the kosher oven, and more.
 The town holds many treasures of its ancient past: it still has a defensive system made of walls and gates, a 14th-century fortress near the town’s entrance (Palazzo and Fortress Orsini), the medieval Cathedral of Saints Peter and Paul, a 16th-century Aqueduct built under the rule of the Medici family and much more.
 If you love history and trekking, don’t miss Vie Cave, an Etruscan mystery connected to viability but also to worship.
-Read more in this post: "A day trip to Pitigliano in the heart of Maremma"